 SALAR ABDOH — is an Iranian novelist and essayist who divides much of his time between New York and Tehran.
 He is the author of the novels Poet Game (2000), Opium (2004), Tehran At Twilight (2014), and Out of Mesopotamia (2020) and the editor and translator of the anthology Tehran Noir (2014).
 He also teaches in the graduate program in Creative Writing at the City College of New York at the City University of New York.
 Abdoh seeks to help Iran re-engage with the Arab world and convey more of Iranian culture to the west.
 Salar Abdoh at Goodreads.

-Nektaria Anastasiadou is the 2019 winner of the Zografeios Agon, a Greek-language literary award founded in 19th-century Constantinople.
-Her debut novel, A Recipe for Daphne (Hoopoe Fiction/AUCPress), was shortlisted for the 2022 Runciman Award, longlisted for the 2022 Dublin Literary Award, and a finalist with an Honorable Mention for the 2022 Eric Hoffer Book Award.
-Her second novel, written in Istanbul Greek, was published by Papadopoulos in 2023.
-Anastasiadou speaks Greek, Turkish, English, French, Spanish, and Italian.
-She is currently working on a historical novella.
+NEKTARIA ANASTASIADOU is the 2019 winner of the Zografeios Agon, a Greek-language literary award founded in 19th-century Constantinople.
+In 2023, she represented Turkey and Greece as a visiting fellow at the University of Iowa’s prestigious International Writing Program.
+Her debut novel, A Recipe for Daphne, was shortlisted for the 2022 Runciman Award, longlisted for the 2022 Dublin Literary Award, and a finalist with an Honorable Mention for the 2022 Eric Hoffer Book Award.
+Her second novel, Στα Πόδια της Αιώνιας Άνοιξης/Beneath the Feet of Eternal Spring, written in Istanbul Greek, was published by Papadopoulos in 2023.
+Anastasiadou’s writing has also been included in syllabi at the University of Iowa, Boğaziçi University, Bilkent University, and Boston College.

 IASON ATHANASIADIS ATHENS — is a TMR contributing editor and a Mediterranean-focused multimedia journalist based between Athens, Istanbul, and Tunis.
 He uses all media to recount the story of how we can adapt to the era of climate change, mass migration, and the misapplication of distorted modernities.
 He studied Arabic and Modern Middle Eastern Studies at Oxford, Persian and Contemporary Iranian Studies in Tehran, and was a Nieman fellow at Harvard, before working for the United Nations between 2011 and 2018.
 He received the Anna Lindh Foundation’s Mediterranean Journalism Award for his coverage of the Arab Spring in 2011, and its 10th-anniversary alumni award for his commitment to using all media to tell stories of intercultural dialogue in 2017.
 Find him on Twitter @Iason11.